 Holding to on to someone from the past is just so easy to do, especially when you don’t think you’ll ever be able to replace them.

 If you’ve held back your tears up to this point, MARO’s rich voice and excruciatingly poignant lyrics might just break you down.
 Feel free to wallow in the abyss of never knowing what you two could have been.

 For some, Valentine’s Day can feel like their own personal heartbreak anniversary, as Giveon would say.
 Even a fleeting moment of thinking of your ex years after you grew apart can be painful.
 Work through it with this record.

 Basically, if you can’t have all of your partner, why have any part?
 Gracie Abrams makes a case for not staying friends after a breakup.

 A painfully perfect vocal performance with lyrics about never wanting to say goodbye make up Lennon Stella’s surprisingly lighthearted song that you still might end up crying along to.

 Bonus… Chloe x Halle: “Don’t Make It Harder On Me”

 We can’t leave things on a totally despondent note.
 For a little recovery after getting through these heartbreaking songs, here’s Chloe x Halle’s anthem about actually knowing you’ve made the right choice about leaving your ex.
 You got this.

-If you were inspired by the melancholic reality of these songs, try making your own songs to cry along with using ARCADE by Output, a loop library with easy-to-use melodies and drum patterns; just add vocals.
-Try it free for 30 days.
+If you were inspired by the melancholic reality of these songs, try making your own songs to cry along with using Arcade by Output, a loop library with easy-to-use melodies and drum patterns; just add vocals.
+New users get a free trial.